oboechick/kaggle_competition/README.md

 * How long is the interval between sprays in one area?
 * How does this time period effect the positive or negative result of mosquitos caught in the same trap?
+* What time of year and what type of weather is present when the most mosquitos are caught?

 # Out hypotheses are: